eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 Congratulations!
 Our test now fills the form successfully!
 However, a few more steps will make future-you a lot happier: documentation.

-We've added a buch of new keywords.
+We've added a bunch of new keywords.
 Our test suite and resource files are certainly small, so reading through the file is fairly easy.
 However, as with all software projects, our files are likely to grow, people will leave and new people will jump in and to make their job easier,